Milchstra3e/CSED353/writeups/assn2.md

 Assignment 2 Writeup
 =============

-My name: [your name here]
+My name: Changhun Oh

-My POVIS ID: [your povis id here]
+My POVIS ID: pcsech16

-My student ID (numeric): [your student id here]
+My student ID (numeric): 20160779

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about 4 hours to do (including the time on studying, designing, and writing the code).

-If you used any part of best-submission codes, specify all the best-submission numbers that you used (e.g., 1, 2): []
+If you used any part of best-submission codes, specify all the best-submission numbers that you used (e.g., 1, 2): I do it all alone.

-- **Caution**: If you have no idea about above best-submission item, please refer the Assignment PDF for detailed description.

-Program Structure and Design of the TCPReceiver and wrap/unwrap routines:
+## 1. Program Structure and Design of the TCPReceiver

-[]
+### 1.1.
+Structure of TCPReceiver

+### 1.2.
+Algorithm of TCPReceiver

+### 1.3.
+Algorithm of wrap/unwrap routines

-Implementation Challenges:
+## 2. Implementation Challenges
-[]

-Remaining Bugs:
+## 3. Remaining Bugs
-[]

 - Optional: I had unexpected difficulty with: [describe]